-Field Description

-i d Loaded with the trap's OID

-trapNumber Set to the trap number

-trapType Set to TRAP_TYPE if the trap is an SMI version 1 trap, or to NOTIFICATION_TYPE if the trap is an SMI version 2 notification

-variableCount Loaded with the number of variables in the trap

-varList Pointer to a list of the variables
+- id is loaded with the trap's OID. - trapNumber is set to the trap number. - trapType is set to either of these: - TRAP_TYPE if the trap is an SMI version 1 trap - NOTIFICATION_TYPE if the trap is an SMI version 2 notification. - variableCount is loaded with the number of variables in the trap. - varList is a pointer to a list of variables.